korenandr/flixtube/README.md

     export PORT=3000

-To start the microservice:
+To start the microservice (production mode):

-    node index.js

-Or

     npm start